hal2001/rtsne/README.md

 * Extra initialization option: use the first two PCA scores.
 Makes embedding deterministic.
 This can be scaled so the standard deviation is 1e-4 (as in the usual random initialization).
 * Early exaggeration option: the method suggested by [Linderman and Steinerberger](https://arxiv.org/abs/1706.02582).
+* Extra scaling options.
+* Changed some of the perplexity-calibration code to make it a bit faster.
+* Return more information (like the [Rtsne](https://cran.r-project.org/package=Rtsne) package) by setting `ret_extra = TRUE`.
+* Exposed some extra parameters, using the same names as the Rtsne interface.
+* Various minor quality of life improvements.

 ## Installing: